krishanu-datta/personal_nfl_betting_model/README.md

 ## Data Acquisition and Preprocessing
+This where the brunt of my work has taken place thus far.
+And it has come very far from where I started.

 #### Iteration One
-This where the brunt of my work has taken place thus far.
 My first batch of data came in csv titled spreadspoke_scores and contained data on every NFL game dating back to 1966, and this was quickly supplemented by a file named nfl_elo which contained the ELO of NFL teams dating back to 1920.
 ELO is a common measurement used across many sports to determine the general strength of an entity in that sport.
 After cleaning, training and testing this data, I found little success in creating a model that was useful for monetary prediction.

 #### Iteration Two
 After initial models showed disappointing results, I believed the solution lie in gathering more data.
+I couldn't

 #### Iteration Three